MUSICOL 2002 - Music & Tradition in a Global Society

 General Course Information

-Course Code MUSICOL 2002 Course Music & Tradition in a Global Society Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MUSICOL 2001 Incompatible MUSST 2002 Assumed Knowledge Basic proficiency with reading standard musical notation, but NOT assumed to have experience or proficiency in musical performance Course Description This course examines how older, traditional forms of music are continuously recombined in new contexts and the ways musicologists have approached the study of these forms.
+Course Code MUSICOL 2002 Course Music & Tradition in a Global Society Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible MUSST 2002 Assumed Knowledge Basic proficiency with reading standard music notation is assumed, but experience or proficiency in musical performance is not required Course Description This course examines how older, traditional forms of music are continuously recombined in new contexts and the ways musicologists have approached the study of these forms.
 Issues covered include the ways that the sounds and staging of performance, the function of musical performance and the meanings associated with performance can be maintained or changed over time.
 This course also examines ethical and aesthetic considerations in music which involves cross-cultural appropriation or hybrid forms.

 Course Coordinator: Mr Steven KnopoffCourse Coordinator: Mr Steven Knopoff (firstname.lastname@example.org)